Get Involved in a study

 "Yes!
 I am interested in participating in kidney research."

-Your chance to make a difference starts right now!
-Get involved in research by joining our KRI Registry.
+Your chance to make a difference starts now.
+Join the KRI Registry.

 KRI Registry

-The KRI Registry is a directory that the KRI accesses to recruit people for our many exciting studies.
-To join the registry for future studies, click the button below and complete our brief questionnaire.
-This tells us you want to be involved in research.
+The KRI Registry is a directory the KRI accesses to recruit people for our many exciting studies.
+To join the registry for our future studies, click the button below and complete a brief questionnaire letting us know you want to be involved.

 Our study team will try to match you with one of our existing studies that is currently recruiting.
 If you qualify, our team will contact you about the study.
 You are not obligated to participate in any study.